AWI-ESM/documentation_AWI-CM3/source/paleo.rst

 =================

 - The land-sea mask is interpolated from the 1 degree reconstruction by nearest neighbour, which systematically widens coastlines compared with the conservative remapping the older bash workflow used.
 - The ICMCL monthly LAI is relocated, not rebuilt from the reconstruction biomes.
+This bites AWI-CM3 only; on AWI-ESM3 the field is never read, see :ref:`paleo_vegetation`.
 - ``calnoro`` needs a separately compiled Fortran binary.
 Without it the subgrid-scale orography stays that of the template, which is inconsistent with a modified topography.